 - Store leftovers in the refrigerator for up to 5 days.

-Make ahead tip: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+- Make Ahead Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 To freeze, wrap unfrosted cupcakes individually in aluminum foil or plastic wrap, and freeze in a large container.
 Thaw on the counter before frosting and serving.

-- 1 large egg white is about 2 Tablespoons, so if using carton egg whites, use around 12-13 Tablespoons.
+- Egg Whites: 1 large egg white is about 2 Tablespoons, so if using carton egg whites, use around 12-13 Tablespoons.
 For the best accuracy and texture, I strongly recommend using egg whites from eggs you crack yourself.
+For the leftover egg yolks, here are all of my recipes that use egg yolks.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!